elasticsoftwarefoundation/elasticactors/README.md

     the reactive streams protocol (such as Subscriptions) if explicitly configured.
   * Configuration keys for indexing with Elasticsearch have been changed from `actor.indexing.*` to `ea.indexing.*` in order for it to use the same format as other modules.
+* **1.x - 5.x** to **6.0** or later:
+  * Elastic Actors 6.0 introduces timeouts for Temporary Actors.
+If your application has long-lived Temporary Actors, make sure to configure the timeout properties, so they suit your use-case.

 ## Basic configuration